CATRON COUNTY FAIR ASSOCIATION

 their summers full of hard work and end in the rewards of exhibiting their

 projects for everyone who comes to the fair to see.
-We would like to give a

-THANKS YOU To Don Tripp for all his support, of our children.
 If you are interested in helping with any of the events or in any other way, find a fair board member and let them know.
 All fair board members are volunteers who are dedicated to make it a very successful and positive experience for our youth and for all who come to enjoy our fair.

 Catron County Fair Board